 Agnisys makes Design Verification process extremely efficient!

-Anupam Bakshi, founder, CEO and chairman, Agnisys, said: “IDesignSpec is more than a tool for creating register models.
+Anupam Bakshi, founder, CEO, and chairman, of Agnisys, said: “IDesignSpec is more than a tool for creating register models.
 It is now a complete Executable Design Specification tool.
 The underlying theme is always to capture the specification in an executable form and generate as much code in the output as possible.
-“The The latest additions in the IDesignSpec are Constraints, Coverage, Interrupts, Sequences, Assertions, Multiple Bus Domains, Special Registers and Parameterization of outputs.
+“The latest additions in the IDesignSpec are Constraints, Coverage, Interrupts, Sequences, Assertions, Multiple Bus Domains, Special Registers, and Parameterization of outputs.
 “IDesignSpec offers a simple and intuitive way to specify constraints.
 These constraints, specified by the user, are used to capture the design intent.
-This design intent is transformed into code for design, verification and software.
+This design intent is transformed into code for design, verification, and software.
 Functional Coverage models can be automatically generated from the spec so that once again the intent is captured and converted into appropriate coverage models,” added Bakshi.

 How is IDesignSpec working as chip-level assertion-based verification?